-- a. best practice survey guidelines are applied; - b. how these are consistent with (or a justification for divergence from) published Australian Government guidelines and policy statements. - ii.
-Include any relevant plans/agreements - (c) A description of the environment relevant for part of the Commonwealth Marine (for actions outside the Commonwealth marine area that may impact the environment in the Commonwealth marine area). - a.
-Note: whole of the environment must be considered include in TOR, refer to the Significant Impact Guidelines 1.2 Actions on, or impacting upon, Commonwealth land and Actions by Commonwealth Agencies
+- best practice survey guidelines are applied - how these are consistent with (or a justification for divergence from) published Australian Government guidelines and policy statements. - Include any relevant plans/agreements, refer to Draft Significant impact guidelines for 36 migratory shorebird species-Migratory species: EPBC Act policy statement 3.21 (2009) and EPBC Act Policy Statement 1.1 Significant Impact Guidelines-Matters of National Environmental Significance (2013). - (c) A description of the environment relevant for part of the Commonwealth Marine (for actions outside the Commonwealth marine area that may impact the environment in the Commonwealth marine area). - Note: whole of the marine environment must be considered-refer to the EPBC Act Policy Statement 1.1 Significant Impact Guidelines-Matters of National Environmental Significance (2013).